elewiecki/FlashCards-in-a-Flash/README.md

 ## Future Plans
 - Improve our Natural Language Processing model to create more accurate flashcard pairs
 - Create a website with an improved user interface
-- Create an actual Quizlet API or find another workaround to programmatically interact Quizlet without using web driver
+- Create an actual Quizlet API or find another method to programmatically interact Quizlet without using web driver

 ## Notes